a-angeliev/Shoecommerce/server/README.md

 > - ** You can add same pictures
 >
 > ## Delete product images
-> You have to send in request body image id and that id must be attached to product that id is in url params.
+> You have to send image id in request body and that id must be attached to product, which id is in url params.
 > Example: if you access "/products/product/1/images" and send in body "'id':4", that mean image with id 4 must be attached to product with id 1.
 >
 > ### Request